Arxcis/adventofcode2020/README.md

 # adventofcode2020
-Collaboratively solving the 2020 edition of https://adventofcode.com/, and test the solutions using Github CI.
+Collaboratively solve the 2020 edition of https://adventofcode.com/, and test the solutions using Github CI.

 ## [CONTRIBUTING.md](./CONTRIBUTING.md)